Essential Tips for Your Motorcycle’s Spring Tune Up

-You will also want to bleed the brakes, and refill the system with new brake fluid.
-As you’re doing this, check the brake lines for any cracks or other wear, and check the brake pads to ensure that they still have some meat on them.
-If not, order some new ones.
+You’ll also want to bleed the brakes and refill the system with new brake fluid.
+As you’re doing this, check the brake lines for any cracks or other wear and check the brake pads to ensure they still have some meat on them.
+If not, order replacements.
 Anything that doesn’t look 100 percent, replace it – you can never be too careful with brakes.

 Lastly, you’ll need to replace the fuel filter to keep out any debris that may have formed in the tank over the winter.
 And add fresh gas.

 The cold can take a toll on your bike’s battery.
-Take the battery out of the bike, and check for any white powder.
-If you find any, you likely need to replace the battery entirely.
-If not, hook the battery up to your tender or trickle charger.
+Take the battery out of the bike and check for any white powder.
+If you find any, you likely need to replace the battery.
+If not, hook it up to your tender or trickle charger.
 Once it’s finished charging, slap it back in the bike.

 Next, you’ll want to check your spark plugs for any wear and tear.
 If the electrodes (the part that shoots the spark, at the tip) are dirty, you will want to replace the spark plugs with new ones.
-When reinstalling your spark plugs, make sure to not over-tighten, or you can damage to the engine.
-Also check the spark plug wires for any cracks.
-Replace damage wires.
+When reinstalling your spark plugs, make sure to not over-tighten, which may damage the engine.
+Also, check the spark plug wires for any cracks and replace damaged wires.

 Press on your chain to check the tension.
 If it’s too loose, you can likely adjust the tension with the wheel adjusters (see this video for more).
 Also check the chain for rust and dirt.
 If it’s dirty, spray the chain with WD-40 and let it soak in for a few minutes.
-Next, spray a firm bristled toothbrush with WD-40, and scrub down the chain until it’s clean.
-Once you’re finished, lube up the chain with proper lubricant, which you should be able to buy at most auto stores (or even Walmart).
+Next, spray a firm bristled toothbrush with WD-40 and scrub down the chain until it’s clean.
+Once you’re finished, lube up the chain with proper lubricant, which you should be able to buy at most auto stores.

 Finally, check your tires for any cracks or flat spots that may have formed over the winter.
-If everything looks good, check the tire pressure, and fill or reduce the pressure as needed.
-If not, you’re going to need to get some new tires – and for that, your best bet is to take your wheels to the shop.
+If everything looks good, check the tire pressure and fill or reduce the pressure as needed.
+If the pressure isn’t right, you’re going to need new tires – your best bet is to take your wheels to the shop.
 (Changing motorcycle tires without the proper equipment is a major pain.)